-The Urban Institute and the Microsoft Justice Reform Initiative are collaborating on the Catalyst Grant Program to help organizations use data and technology to advance racial equity in the criminal legal system.
-Local projects focus on the system’s front end, including prevention, policing, and prosecution.
-On this website, you can find descriptions of the Catalyst Grant Program and the efforts it funds.
+The Urban Institute and the Microsoft Justice Reform Initiative are collaborating on the Catalyst Grant Program to provide organizations funding and technical assistance for local projects to use data and technology to advance racial equity and reform in the adult criminal legal system.

 The Problem